-We are located in eight countries, crossing 13 time zones, consisting of five groups, wing staff agencies, and 40 units at 34 locations.
+We are located in nine countries, crossing 14 time zones, consisting of five groups, wing staff agencies, and 39 units at 25 locations.
 We literally cover the world with our operations.

 The 21st SW provides missile warning and space control to North American Aerospace Defense Command and U.S. Strategic Command through a network of command and control units and ground based sensors operated by geographically separated units around the world.